predixdesignsystem/px-breadcrumbs/README.md

 $ gulp serve
 ```

-Navigate to the root of that server (e.g. http://localhost:8080/) in a browser to open the API documentation page, with link to the "Demo" / working examples.
+Navigate to the root of that server (e.g. http://localhost:8080/) in a browser to open the API documentation page.

 ### GE Coding Style Guide
 [GE JS Developer's Guide](https://github.com/GeneralElectric/javascript)